-- 187. Powerco is very aware of transaction costs and seeks to minimise them where feasible.
-Some examples of transaction costs that exist when Powerco transacts with key groups, and how we take these into account, are: - 188.
+- 199. Powerco is very aware of transaction costs and seeks to minimise them where feasible.
+Some examples of transaction costs that exist when Powerco transacts with key groups, and how we take these into account, are: - 200.
 Retailers: Transaction costs can occur when billing systems, the pricing strategy and/or risk management strategy are amended to accommodate large distribution price changes.
-Fourteen retailers operate on Powerco's network and we have a detailed consultation process, generally with three rounds of consultation on prices with retailers.
-The pricing methodology has not changed materially from last year but we will continue to rationalise our price categories and tariff options to ensure that retailers' transactions costs are minimised. - 189.
+Twenty retailers operate on Powerco's network (both east and west) and we have a detailed consultation process, generally with three rounds of consultation on prices with retailers.
+The pricing methodology has not changed materially from last year but we will continue to rationalise our price categories and price options to ensure that retailers' transactions costs are minimised. - 201.
 Consumers: Consumers make medium to long term investments based on electricity price structures.
-For example, a very low night rate may provide an incentive to invest in a storage heater.
+For example, a very low price for consumption at may provide an incentive to invest in a storage heater.
 Powerco is aware that consumers value pricing certainty and aims to minimise any large changes that impact these types of investment decisions.
-We mainly collect feedback from retailers (as they have responsibility for the ultimate price signal), but also collect information from consumer consultation. - 190.
+We mainly collect feedback from retailers (as they have responsibility for the ultimate price signal), but also collect information from consumer consultation. - 202.
 Powerco also takes the impact on the following stakeholders into account when setting prices.
 An overview of our relationship with these stakeholders is described in section 2.4 of Powerco's Asset Management Plan. - Transpower; - Commerce Commission; - Ministry of Business, Innovation and Employment; - Electricity Authority; - Electricity and Gas Complaints Commission.